hageyahhoo/Agile2020/Agile2020.md

 ## Abstract
-Since I joined LINE Corporation as the first member of `SET (Software Engineer in Test)` in 2017, we have been solving a variety of software and organizational problems.
+Since I joined LINE Corporation as the first member of "SET" (Software Engineer in Test) in 2017, we have been solving a variety of software and organizational problems.

 Through these achievements, we have been adjusting our responsibilities from software quality to software delivery, profitability, and organizational processes.

-This report is about why and how we are becoming a team of [Transformational Leaders](https://en.wikipedia.org/wiki/Transformational_leadership) that is responsible for `software delivery performance and organizational culture` (*) based on experiments.
+This report is about why and how we are becoming a team of "Transformational Leaders" [1] that is responsible for software delivery performance and organizational culture [2] based on experiments.
 <br />
 <br />
 <br />